Using 是-sentences to express the content of memories

 Goldblatt translates 我记忆中最xxx的一件事 wǒ jìyì-zhōng zuì xxx de yì-jiàn shì 'the most xxx incident in my memory' as 'My xxx-est memory'.
-This is followed by one of two structures.
+This is followed by one of three structures.

-The first structure involves using 'of', which is short for 'the memory of'.
-In other words, the translation means
+1. The first structure uses 'of', which is short for 'the memory of'.
+That is, the translation means:

 'My xxx-est memory is [the memory] of ....ing'.

 What comes after 'of' is the '-ing' form of the verb ('taking'), which is usually identified as a gerundive, that is, a form of the verb that is functionally equivalent to a noun.

 2. In the third sentence, Goldblatt refers to the memory of:

 'a Moon Festival day, at noontime,...'.